BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-08-25-hosting-the-2026-world-cup-on-m6plus.md

 ## Load tests: validate, and calibrate <a name="load-tests-validate-and-calibrate"></a>

-From March to June, we ran regular load-test sessions with [Gatling](https://gatling.io/), in production, in the evening.
+From March to June, we ran regular load-test sessions with [Gatling](https://gatling.io/), in production, in the morning.

 The first goal was the obvious one: prove that the platform holds well above the biggest audience forecast.